Kelv04/Software-Requirements/SRS.md

 7. If the information is valid, then the profile will be updated in the system with confirmation.
 8. If the information is invalid, then an error message will be prompt and request the user to fix the input.

-3.1.13 Admin Manage Users
+3.1.15 Admin Manage Users

 **Sequence Diagram**

+Figure 3.1.15 Sequence Diagram for Admin Manage Users

 1. Authentication
 2. Ensure the admin is logged into the system.
 3. Response Abnormal Situation during monitor system
     1. **Communication Error**
-        Issue : Admin’s device fails to establish a connection with the server while retrieving or updating user data.
+        Issue: Admin’s device fails to establish a connection with the server while retrieving or updating user data.
-        Solution : Display a “Connection Lost” message.
+        Solution: Display a “Connection Lost” message.
 Retry the operation or allow the admin to save changes temporarily for syncing later.
 Notify IT support via alerts.
     2. **Permission Error**
-        Issue : Non-admin user attempts to access admin management functions.
+        Issue: Non-admin user attempts to access admin management functions.

-Solution : Deny access with a clear error message and log the unauthorized attempt for security auditing.
+Solution: Deny access with a clear error message and log the unauthorized attempt for security auditing.

 1. Effect of Parameters
 2. **User Role Validity**